srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 ### Load Balancer

 Adding a Load Balancer to the k8s cluster makes accessing the nodes almost as easy as when working with containerlab.
-Kube-vip load balancer that we added a few steps before is going to create a LoadBalancer k8s service for each exposed port.
+The kube-vip load balancer that we added a few steps before is going to create a LoadBalancer k8s service for each exposed port.

-By default, clabernetes exposes[^1] the following ports for each lab node:
+By default, clabernetes exposes[^3] the following ports for each lab node:

 | Protocol | Ports                                                                             |
 | -------- | --------------------------------------------------------------------------------- |